- Home

 3. Plant spring bulbs

-It’s easy to think of gardening as a spring or summer activity, but what we do in the garden in autumn and winter can affect how well it flourishes throughout the rest of the year.
+It’s easy to think of gardening as a spring or summer activity, but what we do in the garden in autumn and winter can affect how well it flourishes throughout the year.
 By planting spring bulbs now, you can make sure that you’ll have a show of beautiful blooms when the weather starts to warm up next year.

 November is the best month for planting spring bulbs because the soil is still fairly mild in temperature.
 It’s warm enough that bulbs will have enough time to establish a root system before frost sets in and they go dormant over winter – but not so warm that they’ll be susceptible to rot, or other fungal or viral diseases.
-The days are also still short enough that the bulbs won’t be tricked into thinking it’s spring and start flowering.
+Plus, the days are still short enough that the bulbs won’t be tricked into thinking it’s spring and start flowering.

 Tulip, crocus, iris, daffodil, and hyacinth bulbs can all be planted this month for a beautiful spring display.